Actindo-AG/Documentation/Payments/Operation/02_ManagePaymentsAndCaptures.md

      - [LIST &ndash; Logs](../UserInterface/03_ListPaymentsAndCaptures.md#payments-and-captures-–-logs)
 4. Return to the LIST and decide how to proceed with the transaction.

 ## Refund payments and capture transaction

 After you have checked a capture transaction that could not be processed by the workflow, you can refund the capture transaction manually, so that the order process can be cancelled.

 #### Prerequisites

 The status of a capture transaction is **not** success.
-In this case, the further processing has been started. <!---ist das richtig-->
+In this case, further processing has already been continued. <!---ist das richtig-->

 #### Procedure

 *Payments > Payments and Captures > Tab LIST*

 ![LIST (Payments and captures)](../../Assets/Screenshots/Payments/PaymentsCaptures/ChangePaymentsCaptures.png "[LIST (Payments and captures]")

 1. Check the capture transaction you want to refund, see [Check the capture transaction](#check-capture-transactionn).
 2. Select the capture transaction you want to refund by clicking the checkbox on the left.
     The editing toolbar is displayed.
 3. Click the [Refund] button. <!---was passsiert dann-->
    A confirmation message is displayed.
-The status of the capture transaction has changed to *Refund*.
+The status of the capture transaction has changed to *Success*.
+   You can now follow up this case under the menu entry *Refunds*. <!-----Stefan ist das richtig?--->

 ## Void payment and capture transaction

 You can void a capture transaction, if you want to disable the transaction for the Actindo database.
-> [Info] The payment service provider will not be informed about changing the status to "void".
+> [Info] The payment service provider will not be informed about changing the status to "Void".
 It is only done to clear the database.

 #### Prerequisites

 The status of a capture transaction is **not** success.
-In this case, further processing has already been started. <!---ist das richtig-->
+In this case, further processing has already been continued. <!---ist das richtig-->

 #### Procedure
 *Payments > Payments and Captures > Tab LIST*